-You may sell PTO two times a year, up to an annual total of 80 hours anytime during each calendar year, based on payperiod ending dates.
+You may sell PTO two times a year, up to an annual total of 80 hours anytime during each calendar year except the last paycheck of the year, based on pay-period ending dates.
 You must maintain at least 80 hours of PTO after the sale.
 Each hour of PTO is valued at your regular hourly pay rate.
 You may sell a maximum of 80 hours per year.

 The hours you sell are included in the 100-hour annual maximum for selling, converting, and donating PTO.
-For example, if you converted 40 hours during open enrollment and have not sold any PTO this year, you have 60 hours that can be sold or donated during 2013.
-However, if you have donated 40 hours and converted 40 hours this year, you only have 20 hours available to sell during 2013.
+For example, if you converted 40 hours during open enrollment and have not sold any PTO this year, you have 60 hours that can be sold or donated during 2016.
+However, if you have donated 40 hours and converted 40 hours this year, you only have 20 hours available to sell during 2016.